Finding Balance: The Intersection of Hormones, Parenthood, and Mental Health

 What are some effective approaches to managing PMDD, especially when it coexists with other mental health or neurodiversity?

 Managing PMDD usually takes a mix of approaches.
 Tracking cycles helps women anticipate tough days and plan ahead.
-Medications like SSRIs (a type of antidepressant) sometimes just in the luteal phase, are often effective, and hormonal treatments can help too if chosen carefully.
+Medications like SSRIs (a type of antidepressant) sometimes just in the luteal phase are often effective, and hormonal treatments can help too if chosen carefully.
 Therapy, mindfulness, and pacing strategies can ease the day-to-day impact.

 How do hormonal changes across the lifespan—such as during pregnancy, postpartum, and menopause—impact PMDD symptoms?

-Brain sensitivity to hormonal changes sit at the core of PMDD.
+Brain sensitivity to hormonal changes sits at the core of PMDD.
 Symptoms often ease in pregnancy when hormones are more stable but can return sharply after birth with the sudden drop, sometimes overlapping with postnatal depression or anxiety.
 In perimenopause, fluctuating oestrogen and progesterone may trigger new symptoms or worsen existing ones.
 Across all stages, the common thread is sensitivity to hormonal shifts.

 Trauma-Informed Psychiatry